QueenieCplusplus/Amor/README.md

 > Stop Req to LB

 * 10.1, Return to the SSH terminal of siege-vm, and press CTRL+C to stop siege.

+* 10.2, to explore External IP of the siege-vm.
+In the Console, navigate to Navigation menu (mainmenu.png) > Compute Engine > VM instances.
+Note the External IP of the siege-vm.
+This will be referred to as [SIEGE_IP].

+start from step 11:

+> Make usage of Amor for LB

+* 11.1, in cloud console, navigate to Network >> Security >> Cloud Amor, config it and add rule.

+           Property	           Value (type value or select option as specified) Name	           denylist-siege
+           Default rule action	Allow